jessepav/lacygoill-wiki-backup/vim/vim9.md

        enddef
     <SNR>1_
     ^-----^

-You're used to  `s:` being expanded into  a unique script ID.
-That's no longer true in Vim9 script; now, `s:` can  be expanded into one of multiple script IDs;
-the  one of  the current  script, or  the one  of any  script from  which you've imported a function.

-You can see the Vim9 `s:` namespace  as a superset of the legacy `s:` namespace.
-It contains  the items local  to the current  script, *and* items  imported from other scripts.

 BTW, `expand('<SID>')` will always give you the ID of the current script.
 If you need the ID of a script fom which you've imported a function, use this: